Refugees in Hong Kong

 Refugees in Hong Kong have formed historic waves arriving in the city due to wars in the region and Hong Kong's historical role as a trading and transit entrepôt.
 More recently those seeking asylum have increased in number since 2004 due to changes in the legal system for considering asylum claims mandated by local courts.
-As of June 2025, there were approximately 15,000 asylum seekers in Hong Kong at various stages of processing, though the pending initial determination backlog had been reduced from about 14,000 in 2017 to just 747.

-The substantiation rate for claims remains very low at approximately 1.13%, with only 366 claims substantiated out of 32,421 determinations from late 2009 through June 2025.
+The substantiation rate for claims remains very low at approximately 1.13%.
 The government maintains that most claimants are economic migrants abusing the system, with many filing claims only after arrest for illegal work or when facing deportation.

 History

 From Maoist China

-During the Maoist era, the leading reason for Chinese refugees in Hong Kong was fleeing persecution, hunger and political turmoil.
-The end of the Chinese Civil War in 1949 resulted in the population growing from 600,000 to 2.1 million between 1945 and 1951, meaning a large proportion of the Hong Kong population are descended from refugees.
-The total of Chinese refugees entering British Hong Kong from 1950 through 1963 is about 1,160,000.
+The largest refugee movement into Hong Kong occurred during the Maoist era in mainland China.
+The end of the Chinese Civil War in 1949, followed by political campaigns, famine and social upheaval under the Chinese Communist government, drove hundreds of thousands of people to flee to British Hong Kong.
+Between 1945 and 1951, Hong Kong's population increased from approximately 600,000 to 2.1 million, meaning a large proportion of the city's population are descended from refugees.
+From 1950 through 1963 alone, approximately 1,160,000 refugees entered Hong Kong from mainland China.

 From Russia

-Included amongst this wave were also thousands of Russian refugees who had migrated from mainland China through Hong Kong during the 1950s and 1960s.
-These were White Russians who had fled the Soviet Union after the Communist Revolution in 1917 and settled in Manchuria and Sinkiang, but had to flee again after the Communists assumed control of China in 1949.
-For more than two decades they were stranded, billeted in hotels with their expenses shared by the UNHCR and the World Council of Churches waiting for resettlement by UNHCR in countries including the United States, Brazil, Argentina, Australia and New Zealand.
-It is estimated that by 1980 a total of twenty thousand White Russians from mainland China had passed through Hong Kong on their way to resettlement in overseas destinations.
+Among those arriving in Hong Kong during the 1950s and 1960s were thousands of Russian refugees who had previously settled in mainland China.
+These were largely White Russians who fled the Soviet Union after the Russian Revolution and established communities in Manchuria and Sinkiang.
+After the Communist victory in China in 1949, many fled again to Hong Kong.

+Many remained stranded in Hong Kong for years awaiting resettlement overseas.
+Refugees were housed in hotels and supported financially by the UNHCR and the World Council of Churches.
+Over time, many were resettled in countries including the United States, Brazil, Argentina, Australia and New Zealand.
+By 1980, an estimated 20,000 White Russians from mainland China had passed through Hong Kong on their way to permanent resettlement abroad.

 From Vietnam

+A new refugee wave emerged after the end of the Vietnam War in 1975, when large numbers of Vietnamese fled the country by sea.
+Hong Kong became one of the main destinations for these so-called "boat people" in Southeast Asia.

-In the next wave, the end of the Vietnam War brought hundreds of thousands of Vietnamese refugees.
-Ultimately, of the refugee claims, 143,700 Vietnamese refugees were resettled in third countries while about 67,000 Vietnamese migrants were deported back to Vietnam.
-Only about 1,000 Vietnamese refugees were granted permission to reside and assimilate in Hong Kong.
+Over the following decades, Hong Kong housed tens of thousands of Vietnamese refugees and migrants in detention centres and camps while international resettlement arrangements were negotiated.
+Ultimately, about 143,700 Vietnamese refugees were resettled in third countries, while approximately 67,000 Vietnamese migrants were repatriated to Vietnam.
+Only around 1,000 Vietnamese refugees were granted permission to settle permanently in Hong Kong.